CarlG96/portfolio-project-5-frontend/MANUAL_TESTS.md

     * Result: This is true.

     * Test: The user cannot save an item if the Due date is less than one day away from the current time.
 This is to prevent the user from making a due date in the past.
-    * Result: A 'Ensure this value is greater than or equal to {Current Time + 1 days}' error is shown.
+    * Result: An 'Ensure this value is greater than or equal to {Current Time + 1 days}' error is shown.

     * Test: The user can delete the Task by dropping down the accordion and clicking on 'Confirm Deletion'.
     * Result: This deletes the Task.